learn-co-students/hello-world-ruby-atlanta-web-042219/README.md

 Confirm everything is working by running the `learn` command.
 You should see that all tests are passing (e.g. no red error text).

-Note: When you write code, the case (uppercase/lowercase) of characters matters, and so your test will not pass unless you print "Hello World!" exactly.
+Note: When you write code, the case (uppercase/lowercase) of characters matters, and so your test will not pass unless you print "Hello World!" exalectly.

 ### Submitting Your Lab